cerebral-legacy/cerebral-website/content/get-started/16_refactoring_modules.en.md

 ├── ...
 ```

+So do a final `npm run ch16` to pull in the final result!

-And our *./src/index.js* will look much cleaner:
+Our *./src/index.js* looks now much cleaner:
 ```js
 import React from 'react'
 import { render } from 'react-dom'